gdagstn/swatcheR/README.md

 ## What about continuous palettes?

-It is notoriously hard to interpolate colors beyond a certain range of hue.
-For a given categorical palette, in fact, there can be several different continuous palettes that can be automatically generated among a set of colors. `swatcheR` tries to find good continuous palettes borrowing some tricks from computational geometry and graph theory.
+It is notoriously hard to interpolate colors that have a high variability in hue.
+For a given categorical palette several different continuous palettes can be automatically generated. `swatcheR` tries to find good continuous palettes borrowing some tricks from computational geometry and graph theory:

 - First, a large (n > 100) palette is used as input, and projected in DIN99 space.
 - The palette is clustered via k-means (k set to the square root of the number of colors in the palette)